 The opioid epidemic has already torn apart too many families and destroyed too many lives, and we must use every tool and resource we have to work together to end this crisis.
 In 2020 Westchester police departments reported 247 opioid related deaths.
 The ripple impacts of COVID's social isolation and lack of connection are increased rates of anxiety, depression, and other mental health issues.
 All of these factors correlate to higher opioid usage, and must be addressed in a multifaceted, coordinated approach through health care and mental health services, and law enforcement to safeguard our communities.
+The financial burden of combatting this epidemic has led many County Departments, including the Department of Correction, Department of Social Services, Department of Public Safety, Department of Laboratories and Research, Department of Health, and Office of Community Mental Health to sustain continuous additional costs.
 We support efforts to limit opioid prescriptions to needed doses and timelines, expanded addiction treatment programs, and continual funding towards law enforcement coordination such as the High Intensity Drug Trafficking Area (HIDTA) program, and INTERDICT ACT Funding - CBP Fentanyl Detection Devices to help stop narcotics from entering through our ports and mail, and assistance with pharmaceutical take back programs.
 In the wake of the coronavirus pandemic, addressing the opioid crisis is more relevant than ever before.
 Attached are three pieces of legislation that we encourage our federal delegation to support: